 The move is a new beginning to explore opportunities and create new stories.

 You may also donate via our GoFundMe campaign or mail to: Find AV A New Home c/o African Voices, 325 Lafayette Avenue, C.F.
 Suite, Brooklyn, NY 11238.
 African Voices Communications, Inc. is a 501(c)3, non-profit arts organization founded in 1992, and your contribution is tax-deductible.
 Please make us a part of your holiday giving season.

 Thank you for your generosity and mindfulness in supporting artists of color!

 WE ARE RAISING FUNDS FOR THE COSTS BELOW:

-• Storage & Archives: African Voices has 26 years worth of magazines, art, photos, films (VHS), equipment and historical artifacts we plan to store until our new permanent location is secured.
-Once we are in our permanent location we will begin digitalizing our magazine collection from the early years.
+• Storage & Archives: African Voices has 27 years worth of magazines, art, photos, films (VHS), equipment and historical artifacts we plan to store until our new permanent location is secured.
+Now that we have moved, we will begin digitalizing our magazine collection from the early years.

 • Program Support: African Voices is growing and we are planning to hire an administrative assistant, development/membership director and other key staff.
-The new home we are seeking gives us an opportunity to achieve our goals of sustaining the organization’s growth!
+Our new home gives us an opportunity to achieve our goals of sustaining the organization’s growth!